sawyerburns87/RobotDefense/README.md

   - Changing the method of tie breaking for equally valued actions so that the agent is more likely to keep doing the same action if two or more have the same action value
     - All changes are still in *munchersOne.java*
     - When there are multiple actions that are tied *for* the best utility, put them into an ArrayList
+    - Iterate through the arrayList and test if *any* are equal to the current action, if so, pick that action